After completing this study unit you will be able to:

 - Describe the supply areas of each of the branches.

-Sacral plexus is a nerve network, consisting of the anterior rami of the lumbosacral trunk (L4, L5) and sacral spinal nerves S1-S4.
-The rami exit the vertebral column either through the intervertebral foramina or the anterior sacral foramina.
+The sacral plexus is a nerve network composed of the anterior rami of the spinal nerves L4-L5 (lumbosacral trunk) and spinal nerves S1-S4 which exit the vertebral column either through the lowest two intervertebral foramina or anterior sacral foramina.
 The plexus is located posterior to the internal iliac artery and vein and anterior to the piriformis muscle.

 The numerous branches of the plexus can be divided into posterior branches, arising from the posterior divisions of the anterior rami, anterior branches, from the anterior division, and one terminal branch.
-Its main function is the innervation of the muscles of the gluteal region, the legs and the perineum.
-Additionally, the plexus also provides sensory innervation to those areas.
+The main function of the plexus is to innervate the majority of muscles of the hip and gluteal region, lower limbs, pelvis and perineum.
+Additionally, the sacral plexus provides sensory innervation to the lower limb except for the anterior, medial and lateral parts of the thigh.
 Due to its connection via the lumbosacral trunk, the sacral plexus is often described together with the lumbar plexus under a combined name lumbosacral plexus.

 This video tutorial will provide you with an overview of the nerves contributing to the sacral plexus, which structures they supply and lastly some clinical information.